the-cult-of-integral/discord-raidkit/README.md

+**Notice on custom version:**

+I am currently writing a custom version of this tool, that I will primarily use to target predators for YouTube.
+For anyone wondering, this tool **will** be of private use.
+I'm afraid I can't give people too much power.

+---

 **Known issues:**
 - Issue #3: The refresh command causes the colours on the screen to alter slightly (Purely visual).
 Will be fixed soon.